ashokdey/react-universal/README.md

 * **client-app** : Contains the react-redux app before converting it into an Isomophic app
 * **universal-app** : Contains the universal react app with server side rendering

+### TODO:

+* Try to reduce the bundle size
+* Will be working on the production version of this app
+* Convert it into a PWA

+### Contributors are welcome

+Since I am very new to React and Universal React apps I would like to learn more therefore opening issues and contributions are welcome.
+Just drop me a mails here: _[ashokdey100@gmail.com](#)_